 M&A Outlook in 2024 and Beyond

-With the ongoing transformation of the business landscape—driven by the rise of AI, digitalization of most industries and consumers’ lives, and a growing focus on sustainability—come new opportunities for strategic M&A moves.
+With the ongoing transformation of the business landscape—driven by the rise of AI, digitalization across most industries and consumers’ lives, and a growing focus on sustainability—come new opportunities for strategic M&A moves.

-Additionally, with the current abundance of dry powder and a growing convergence between buyer and seller pricing expectations, we expect an influx of new deals this year.
-In particular, the biggest dealmaking themes we expect to see in 2024 are digitalization, sustainability initiatives, supply chain resilience, and value creation.
+Additionally, with the current abundance of dry powder and a growing convergence between buyer and seller pricing expectations, we expect a continued influx of new deals this year and beyond.
+In particular, the biggest dealmaking themes we expect to see are digitalization, sustainability initiatives, supply chain resilience, and value creation.

-• Value Creation: Tying the above themes together, value creation will continue to be a top priority for buyers.
+Value Creation: Tying the above themes together, value creation will continue to be a top priority for investors.
 Now more than ever, there is a need to identify transformational value drivers to help realize each deal’s full potential.

 Experts warn that despite the promising conditions expected in 2024, there are still challenges to contend with—such as a higher cost of capital and regulatory scrutiny.
 And even though certain sectors and geographic regions have been less affected by the M&A downturn, the effects are felt globally.

-Overall, the outlook for 2024 is cautiously optimistic.
+Overall, the outlook for the remainder of 2024 is optimistic.
 Conducting thorough due diligence, keeping up to date on macroeconomic trends and regulatory updates, and prioritizing sustainable business transformation and digitization remain some of the best ways to ensure success in M&A and other strategic ventures—regardless of how the markets are moving.

 Stay On Top of the Evolving M&A Landscape With AlphaSense